 - Adjunct Investigator, Laboratory of Cardiovascular Regenerative Medicine, National Hearth, Lung and Blood Institute, National Institutes of Health, Bethesda, MD, USA

 Prof. Domenico Mavilio graduated as M.D. and completed his residency program in Internal Medicine/Respiratory Medicine at the Medical School of Genova University.
 He then obtained his Ph.D. in Clinical and Experimental Immunology within a joint program between the University of Genova (Italy) and the National Institutes of Health (USA).
 He was then appointed as Research Fellow at NIH where he spent a total of 9 years before going back to his home country where he was appointed as Principal Investigator and Head of the Unit of Clinical and Experimental Immunology (UCEI) at the Humanitas Research Hospital (Milan, Italy).
-He also currently serves as an Associate Professor of Translational Medicine at Medical School of Milan University.
+He also currently serves as a Full Professor of Translational Medicine at Medical School of Milan University.

 As physician, Prof. Mavilio focuses his clinical activities on immunological disorders and hematologic malignancies.
 As a scientist, he handles research projects of translational medicine from the “bed-to bench” side aimed to study the pathogenesis and the cure of immunologic diseases.
 So far, he published 109 articles on peer reviewed scientific journals, several book chapters and received several national and international prizes.
 His current H Index is 31 and total number of citations is 4064 (Scopus).